 Later years saw virtual hits like The Muppets, Crazy Frog, Japan’s Hatsune Miku (Vocaloid), and of course, Gorillaz.

 There are incredible benefits to managing a virtual band.
 But perhaps the biggest, is the ability to control and develop a narrative.
-It isn’t just about the music; it’s about character and story.
+It isn’t just about the music; it’s about character and story first.
 Best of all, it allows you to get really creative.

 Throughout their tenure, Gorillaz has seen a ton of collaborators across all genres.
-But at its core, it’s about the animated caricatures performing.
+But at its core, it’s the story that hooks you.

 Created by musician Damon Albarn and artist Jamie Hewlett, Gorillaz came about as a commentary on the MTV generation – a parody on their lack of substance.
-They felt that music was becoming too manufactured, and too connected with the celebrity image.
-So, they decided that if music is to be manufactured, they would do it from the ground up – that’s how we were introduced to 2-D, Murdoc, Russel, and Noodle (each with a weird and unique backstory.)
+They felt that music was becoming too manufactured, and too concerned with celebrity image.
+So they decided that if music is to be manufactured, they would do it from the ground up – that’s how we were introduced to 2-D, Murdoc, Russel, and Noodle (each with a weird and creative backstory.)